-2 Number of Consultations at the Headquarters, Branches and Consultation Offices consultation in 11 locations.
-Of the newly-accepted cases processed at such places in fiscal 2019, 73.2% of the total were processed at the headquarters (including the Saitama Consultation Office), and the Osaka, Nagoya and Fukuoka branches, all of which are located in metropolitan areas.
+2 Number of Consultations at the Headquarters, Branches and Consultation Offices

+In addition to the headquarters located in Tokyo, the Center has branches in Osaka, Nagoya, Fukuoka, Sapporo, Sendai, Hiroshima and Takamatsu (each of which is the seat of a high court), and consultation offices in Saitama, Kanazawa and Shizuoka, which means that the Center has opened points of contact for consultation in 11 locations.
+Of the newly-accepted cases processed at such places in fiscal 2020, 71.9% of the total were processed at the headquarters (including the Saitama Consultation Office), and the Osaka, Nagoya and Fukuoka branches, all of which are located in metropolitan areas.
 (Fig. 3).